tdijital/psrecovery-py/README.md

 __What's the difference between deep scan and fast scan?__
 \
 Deep scan will search every single fragment in the drive for directs and inodes.
-Fast scan only searchs areas defined by the super block that contain inodes and directs.
+Fast scan only searches areas defined by the super block that contain inodes and directs.

 __Why would I use deep scan?__
 \